DEco-DUCS/D.Eco_Android/README.md

 # D.Eco_Android

 This repository contains the code base for the Android version of the D.Eco tree mobile application.
-The application has been developed by a group of 4 students enrolled in Research and Development at Drury University, Spring 2017 - Spring 2018. ---
+The application has been developed by a group of 4 students enrolled in Research and Development at Drury University, Spring 2017 - Spring 2018. - Author Cory Harris

 ## Getting Started